chainstack/docs/docs/api/ethereum/eth_getstorageat.md

   - name: description
     content: eth_getStorageAt JSON-RPC method details and code examples.
   - name: keywords
     content: json rpc methods curl api web3.py web3.js eth.rb javascript python ruby ethereum
 ---

 # Ethereum eth_getStorageAt RPC method

 Ethereum API method that returns the value from a storage position at a given address.

 **Parameters:**

-* `address` - The address to check for storage.
+* `address` — the address to check for storage.
-* `quantity` - Integer of the position in storage.
+* `quantity` — the integer of the position in storage.
-* `quantity or tag` - Integer block number encoded as hexadecimal, or the string:
+* `quantity or tag` — the integer block number encoded as hexadecimal, or the string with:
   * `latest` — the latest block that is to be validated.
 The Beacon Chain may reorg and the latest block can become orphaned.
   * `safe` — the block that is equal to the tip of the chain and is very unlikely to be orphaned.
   * `finalized` — the block that is accepted by the two thirds of the Ethereum validators.